Building a Microsoft Power BI web app with an interactive visualization

 You can use the focus mode to see the graph in the whole page, without any other graphs :

-One can also click on the top right corner to either export the data into a .csv file or to see the data alongside the visualization or map [select the switch to Horizontal layout view icon besides the More Options button on top-right corner] to see a screen as shown below.
+[select the switch to Horizontal layout view icon besides the More Options button on top-right corner] to see a screen as shown below.

 One can play around with different buttons and zoom levels in the map to maybe have a more engaging infographic, as well.